neutron-sync/nsync-cli/README.md

 For more documentation see our [wiki](https://github.com/neutron-sync/nsync-cli/wiki).

+## Key Exchange

+To help speed up the setup of multiple machines, the CLI client supports a key exchange process.

+See the [key exchange documentation](https://github.com/neutron-sync/nsync-cli/wiki/Key-Exchange) for more info.

 ## Limitation

 - Files synced are assumed to be small configuration files.
 Larger files (>1mb) may choke or slow down sync processes.